Fobbing: History

-St. Michael's Church is renowned for its historic association with the smuggling trade.
+St. Michael's Church is known for its historic association with the smuggling trade.
 At one time the church was near the waterfront of Fobbing Harbour.
 Smugglers sailed up Fobbing Creek guided by the distinctive church tower but after the great flood of 1 February 1953, the creek and harbour were sealed up by a dyke and drained.
 Underneath the church there are claimed to be many tunnels which were used by smugglers in the 14th century.

-On 1 April 1936 the parish was abolished to form Thurrock; part also went to Lee Chapel.
+Administrative history

+Fobbing was an ancient parish in the Barstable Hundred of Essex.
+When elected parish and district councils were established in 1894 it was included in the Orsett Rural District.
+The civil parish and the rural district were both abolished in 1936 when most of the old parish was included in the new Thurrock Urban District.
+A smaller part of the old parish was transferred instead to the parish of Lee Chapel.
+At the 1931 census (the last before the abolition of the civil parish), Fobbing had a population of 734.

+Although abolished as a civil parish in 1936, Fobbing remains an ecclesiastical parish in the Church of England.